 A clear return and refund policy is a vital part of a healthy consumer-company relationship.
 Having one that is easy for customers to understand and use will encourage them to continue supporting your business, as well as recommend your brand to their friends and network.

-Scroll down the page to download or copy and paste our free template, or save even more time by letting our return policy generator do the work for you.
+Download our copy-and-paste free template and read our writing guide to create your own, or save even more time by letting our return policy generator do the work for you.

 1. Return Policy Template for Download

 Expand the component below to view the return policy template in its entirety, which you can then copy and paste onto your own site for FREE!
 Alternatively, you can click the button beneath it to download the policy in Microsoft Word and PDF file formats.

 Thank you for your purchase.
 We hope you are happy with your purchase.
 However, if you are not completely satisfied with your purchase for any reason, you may return it to us for [a full refund/store credit /an exchange/a full refund or store credit/for a full refund or an exchange/for store credit or an exchange/for a full refund, store credit, or an exchange] only].
 Please see below for more information on our return policy.